allie-wake-up/birchtree/README.md

 BirchTree is mainly a helper library for [knexjs](http://knexjs.org/).
 It takes an instance of knex and adds two helper functions: grow and nest.
 These functions make it easy to get nested objects as results when running join queries.

 BirchTree is also a repository library built on knexjs.
-It provides a base `Repo` class and `Model` interface that can be extended and implemented to create a basic model system.
+It provides base `Repo` and `Model` classes that can be extended to create a basic model system.

 <!-- toc -->